 Women in the Roman society were subjugated to men, and the play bears ample proof of this reality.
 Eumonia is a mature, motherly lady, yet she has internalised patriarchy so well that she openly admits that women are merely "chatter-boxes", and their talks are without any value.
 Yet, out of her sisterly regard for Euclio, she urges Euclio to get married.
-She is a complex character-on the one hand, she knows her 'shortcomings' as a woman, and accepts them in a typical allegiance to patriarchy.
+She is a complex character-- on the one hand, she knows her 'shortcomings' as a woman, and accepts them in a typical allegiance to patriarchy.
 She even agrees to Megadorous' wish to get married to a young girl.
 However, when her son reveals his love for Euclio's daughter, she understands the situation and takes the responsibility to persuade Megadorous to change his mind.
 Phaedria is not presented on stage-she remains the innocent girl, who is ravished by her own lover, and waits painfully for anything that may be imposed upon her, without having a voice at all The position.
 When Euclio ultimately agrees to Megadorous' proposal, he never feels like asking the daughter about it-she is a 'property' to her father, just like the pot of gold.
 The parallel between the woman as a 'treasure' and the pot (which may be taken as a symbol of the womb) containing gold is reinforced, when Euclio loses the gold, panics for it, and come to know about the violation of his daughter's virginity, from a repentant Lyconides.
 The condition of slave-women in Rome was even worse: Staphyla bears all kinds of torments at the hand of her master, yet has to remain faithful and concerned for the household, as well as for the fate of her young mistress, showing a helpless yet genuine female solidarity.

 Both structurally and thematically, the theft of the miser's gold, and the violation of the chastity of his daughter present a parallel situation.
 The theft exposes the miserly social outcaste's lack of self-sufficiency.
 Now made wiser by his loss, towards the end, Euclio finally agrees to make a 'deal' with the thief-at least to recover the wealth partially.
 He no longer wishes to keep it hidden, but wishes it back, to use it as dowry for his daughter's marriage, which points towards his conformity with the social norms of his time.
-On the other hand, Lyconides, who has ravished Phaedria, becomes conscious of his wrong-doing only when he fears a loss of his 'woman'-finding that his own uncle is willing to marry the girl he has ravished.
-His change of mind and confessing gesture as a repentant lover, who is willing to marry the girl he has raped, also acts as a redeeming factor towards a positive end and social reintegration.
+On the other hand, Lyconides, who has ravished Phaedria, becomes conscious of his wrong-doing only when he fears a loss of his 'woman'-finding that his own uncle is willing to marry the girl he has raped, also acts as a redeeming factor towards a positive end and social reintegration.

-5.18.7 Significance of the Title
+4.16.9: Significance of the Title